 Long the focus of folklore and legend, including Dan Brown's Da Vinci Code, what about an email from Mary Magdalene?
 Why not?!

-'I had a recent e-mail from Mary Magdalene,' Stuart Beattie told me.
+'I had a recent e-mail from Mary Magdalene,' Stuart Beattie told me in 2006.
 I wasn't terribly surprised.
 Beattie, after all, is the project director for the Rosslyn Chapel Trust, and the chapel, just south of Edinburgh, has long provided a focus for all sorts of esoteric lore and the occasional eccentrics who pursue it.
 The chapel also plays a pivotal role in The Da Vinci Code, Dan Brown's international best-selling novel about Christianity's secret past.
 An e-mail from Mary Magdalene?
 It's all in a day's work at Rosslyn Chapel.

 Beattie also told me about a dowser who informed him that 46 documents were hidden beneath one of the chapel's pillars.
 How he can determine there are actually 46 intrigues me, said Beattie, a pleasant and low-key man with a dry sense of humor about the rumors that swirl around Rosslyn.
 But you can't get too uptight about these things.
 You just enjoy them and accept them as part of Rosslyn's baggage.
 Rosslyn brings out a lot of emotions.